thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 - Inline styles that target the root element of a component (the all encompassing element, usually a div) use the `style` prop; For nested elements of a component, there are props that end with `Style` (e.g. `iconStyle`, `labelStyle`, etc.).
 - For inline styles that take a color value, Material UI has a [list of variables](http://www.material-ui.com/#/customization/colors) that act as more intuitive color names than hex color values.
 Feel free to use them wherever you otherwise would use a hex color value.

-General principles of inline styling:
+General principles of inline styling in React:
 - Create an object where the object properties correspond to an component's CSS properties
 - When you assign a Javascript number primitive to a property (e.g. `{borderRadius: 2}`, NOT `{borderRadius: '2'}`, which uses a string), React automatically registers it as a pixel (`px`) value.
 - Replace semi-colons with commas
 - For properties, change kebab-case to camelCase
 - You can use `props` to customize the object per component instance

+NOTE: Inline styling is becoming less popular.
+Material UI has announced that it is moving away from it in favor of CSS styling.
+However, there are still React styling frameworks, like Formidable's Radium, that use inline styling or extend it.

 ## Assignment